1. SPY - Risk / Reward Asymmetry Fading

 This is more notable as we are entering earnings season.
 Equities believe the macro path is clean and earnings will deliver.
 But the asymmetry is clearly poorer than 2 weeks ago.

-Continue reading our analysis on the other headlines by downloading the PDF below
+Continue reading our analysis by downloading the PDF above

 Author